pschatzmann/TinyFTPClient/README.md

     file.close();
     client.end();
 ```
+After the processing you need to close the file with close() and the client with end() to release
+the resources.

 ## File Download - Line Based
-Instead of reading a bock of characters we can request to read a line (which is delimited with CR LF)
+Instead of reading a bock of characters we can request to read a line (which is delimited with LF)
 ```
     ArduinoFTPClient client;
     client.begin(IPAddress(192,168,1,10), "user", "password");